jhudsl/tidyversecourse/docs/05-prediction.md

     step_nzv(all_numeric())
 ```

-Now we will check the pre-processed data again to see if we still have `NA` values.
+Now we will check the preprocessed data again to see if we still have `NA` values.

 ```r